Expertise for Never Event Claims

 - Chest or neck entrapment in bed rails.

-While some NHS England trusts only had one recorded Never Event during the nine months between April and December 2017, several had up to six.
-At the top of the table was the University Hospitals Birmingham NHS Foundation Trust, which reported seven Never Events – four of which were wrong-site surgery.
+Meanwhile, some NHS England trusts only had one Never Event during the nine months between April and December 2017.
+In contrast, several others record as many as six never events.
+At the top of the table was the University Hospitals Birmingham NHS Foundation Trust.

 Why do Never Events Happen?